security-force-monitor/research-handbook/source/units-positionings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Claims are marked ``accepted`` when all of the data can be entered in accordance with the guidance of this handbook.
-The ``conflict`` flag is used whenever a claim conflicts with another claim (or claims) and a review of citations show it to be the incorrect or false claim.
+Claims are marked ``accepted`` when all the data can be entered in accordance with the guidance of this handbook.
+The ``conflict`` flag is used whenever a claim conflicts with another claim (or claims) and a review of citations show it to be the incorrect or false claim (see :ref:`Citations with both Accepted and Conflicted Information` for guidance when one claim from a citation contains both ``accepted`` and ``conflict`` information).
 A :ref:`public_notes:meta <positionings-public-notes>` should always accompany any ``conflict`` claim.

 .. admonition:: Example

-    Citations reference a unit 757 Light Infantry Battalion in 2008 and again in 2019 as part of the Myanmar Army.
-This conflicts with other citations before and after these dates which list all light infantry battalions of the army and do not include this unit.
+    Citations reference a unit ``757 Light Infantry Battalion`` in 2008 and again in 2019 as part of the Myanmar Army.
+This conflicts with other citations before and after these dates which list all light infantry battalions of the army and do not include this :ref:`unit`.
 Further citations establish the general practice for numbering army units which provides further evidence that no such battalion exists.
-The :ref:`unit` and other claims related to the 757 Light Infantry Battalion should still be entered into the dataset, flagged with ``status:meta`` of the ``conflict``, and have the status fully explained in a :ref:`public_notes:meta <positionings-public-notes>`.
+Any :ref:`positioning` claims related to the ``757 Light Infantry Battalion`` should still be entered into the dataset, flagged with :ref:`status:meta <positioning-status-meta>` of the ``conflict``, and have the status fully explained in a :ref:`public_notes:meta <positionings-public-notes>`.

 If the data itself cannot be brought into the SFM standard the flag ``issue`` should be used.
 Finally, if the current citations cannot establish whether a claim should be flagged as ``accepted`` or ``conflict`` then the flag ``work_needed`` should be used as additional research is needed.